-Basis of preparation
+Basis of preparation of the financial statements

 The financial statements have been prepared in accordance with the Ind AS and accounting principles generally accepted in India.
 Further, the financial statements have been prepared on historical cost basis except for certain financial assets and financial liabilities which are measured at fair values as explained in relevant accounting policies.
 Historical cost is generally based on the fair value of the consideration given in exchange of goods or services.